Blazersnakestar/Blazersnake-Support/RADEME.md

 # DiscordJS-V14-ModMail-Bot

-Welcome to DiscordJS-V14-ModMail-Bot, a Discord bot project developed using the powerful npm package discord.js version 14.
-This bot is designed to efficiently manage modmail on a server, utilizing a single JSON database for seamless communication.
+Welcome to Blazersnake Bot, a Discord bot project developed using the powerful libraries version 16.
+This bot is designed to efficiently manage Mods on a server, utilizing a single JSON database for seamless communication.

 If you find this project useful, please show your support by clicking the star (⭐️) button above this repository.
 Thank you! 🙏

 # Features

-- Easy to use and set up.
+- Added Blacklist System.
-- Simplifies the management of modmail.
+- Added database Saves.
-- Robust error handling for a smooth experience.
+- Added Feedback System.
-- Transcript system.
+- Added Transcript system.
-- Webhook logging system.
+- Ticket System Advenced (COMING SOON)

 <!--
 # Preview